FXAIX vs. QQQ – Key Differences Explained

 Number of Holdings506101

-You can compare these funds in real time using the TradingView chart below.
-Ensure to click the “ADJ” button at the bottom right of the chart to adjust the data for dividends!
+You can compare these funds live using the TradingView chart below.
+Be sure to click the “ADJ” button in the bottom right corner of the chart to account for dividends in the data.
 While TradingView doesn’t support mutual funds, you can change them to the ETF equivalent to see the returns in real time.
 In this case, the chart below uses the ETF ‘VOO’ as the equivalent of FXAIX.

 Overview of FXAIX